lteacy/maxsum-cpp/README.md

 Implementation of the Max-Sum Algorithm in C++

+The API documentation for this library can be viewed online <a href="http://lteacy.github.com/maxsum-cpp/index.html">here</a>.

 Dependencies
 ============
 Currently this project has no platform specific or third-party dependencies, other than the C++ Standard Library.